-These kinds of images can be a lot more helpful than traditional two-dimensional x-rays, since they can be moved around to see your tooth and bone structures from every angle.
-This technology is particularly helpful for things like seeing exactly how close a wisdom tooth is to the nerves and arteries in your jaw, or precisely how much bone is present to support an implant.
+This relatively new technology allows dentists to see clear, detailed, three-dimensional images of your teeth, bones, and soft tissue.
+It’s called a cone-beam because the x-ray beam is literally in the shape of a cone, where traditional CT scans use fan shaped x-ray beams.
+The machine takes nearly 600 “slices” of information about your mouth which special software assembles into convenient three-dimensional views.
+Your dentist can then move these images around to see every angle.
+Cone beams are particularly helpful for things like seeing exactly how close a wisdom tooth is to the nerves and arteries in your jaw, or precisely how much bone is present to support an implant.
 We might want to take a 3D image for some of the following reasons:

-Most dental insurance companies still do not cover CBCT scans, but we have a special reduced fee for people who’s insurance won’t help with the cost.
+Most dental insurance companies still do not cover special scans, but we have a special reduced fee for people whose insurance won’t help with the cost.

 This post should NOT be used as a substitute for the advice of an appropriately licensed health care provider.
 Information provided here is for informational purposes only.
 Although we attempt to provide accurate and up-to-date information, no guarantee is made to that effect.
 Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition.
 This site is not intended or implied to be a substitute for professional medical diagnosis or treatment.